 Every Disney student – Pre-K through 8th Grade – participates annually in a theatrical production in the Communication Arts Center.

 Dance is the most under-represented art form in American schooling - unless you are a student at Disney!
-The school provides a comprehensive Pre K –through 5th grade dance curriculum, teaching ballet, jazz, modern, tap, tumbling, world dance, and choreography.
+The school provides a comprehensive Pre K –through 5th grade dance curriculum, teaching ballet, jazz, modern, tap, world dance, and choreography.
 The program presents in two culminating dance performances each year.
 Guest artists with special expertise in particular dance genres are also brought to deepen the instruction.
 All necessary materials (costumes, mats, tap shoes, etc.) are provided by the school.

 Students not only learn how to perform, but they also learn how to produce dance performances.
 They learn elements of choreography, dance notion, and the roles and responsibilities of being a producer.

 Disney's music program provides students with a variety of creative opportunities.
 Students learn about music history, music theory, and music in culture.
 This comes to life through technology, singing, and playing instruments.
 Some instruments include xylophones, drums, recorders, and even ukuleles.
 The music program also provides students with extra-curricular activities such as band and choir.
 At Disney, students not only learn about music, but embody the purpose of music, which is to come together and create something beautiful.